 Good practice when a pupil has a medical condition

-Children or young people in Southampton can have a medical condition that affects their physical or mental health needs.
-Although this may affect their attendance or access to education they should still be able to:
+Where a child or young person has a medical condition that affects their physical or mental health, they should be supported to:

 • Attend school